jjvanzon/JJs-Music-Production-2020-2024/README.md

     - [x] ~~Why are a stretch of violin legato channels all left channel in one case?
 For echo effect?~~ \> Yes
     - [x] Pattern 4: Violin Full persistent chord may not match the 2nd chord.
 Ended other 2 notes there.
 Only kept base note and even increased volume there.
     - [x] Fix Whistle's buggy envelopes
-    - [ ] Pattern 7: Gem stops whistle
-    - [ ] Finetuning Sax envelopes so it'll cut through the mix.
+    - [x] Finetuning Sax envelopes so it'll cut through the mix.
+    - [x] Pattern 7: Gem stops whistle \> Earlier tweaking fixed it.
+    - [x] Gave Gem chord some stereo.
     - [ ] Extend final chord
     - [ ] Vertical build-up?
 Many opportunities?
 Can of worms?